Free school meals for infants: your questions answered

 What about KS2 pupils?

-Children in Years 3 to 6 aren't automatically entitled to free school meals; however, they are provided for children who come from low income families.
+Children in Years 3 and above aren't automatically entitled to free school meals; however, they are provided for children who come from low income families.

 Previously, all children whose families received certain benefits were entitled to free school meals, but from April 2018 the eligibility criteria have changed.